- What is AI for Business?

 5. Massive Economic Opportunity Worldwide

-• Industries like retail, banking, or pharma stand to gain billions each year.
+Industries like retail, banking, or pharma stand to gain billions each year.
+When you consider the scale, it’s obvious that businesses that adapt first will be in the lead.

 You may not have realised it, but half of the customer interactions in sectors like banking and telecom are already handled by machines.
 Generative AI could cut human-serviced contacts by another 50% and improve resolution times by 9%, while boosting satisfaction and lowering escalations by 25%.